Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ![414px-Dual_Core_Generic.svg](assets/414px-Dual_Core_Generic.svg.png)

+> Diagram of a generic dual-core processor with CPU-local level-1 caches and a shared, on-die level-2 cache.

 *Source:* </br>
 >By CountingPine at English Wikipedia - Transferred from en.wikipedia to Commons by Liftarn using CommonsHelper., Public Domain, https://commons.wikimedia.org/w/index.php?curid=11894458